Recently retired woman with health problems builds new friendships and gains confidence

 Just three months after the first Community Navigation session, Denise reported significant improvement in her wellbeing.

-And one-year-on, Denise says she’s still feeling well and is more resilient; she has coped with recent challenges which she feels previously she would not have coped with.
+One-year-on, Denise says she’s still feeling well and is more resilient; she has coped with recent challenges which she feels previously she would not have coped with.

 Denise continues to attend the peer support group regularly and has gained employment working from home.